billthefarmer/ctuner/linux/README.md

 ## Using

 Play your instrument into your microphone and observe the display.
-The slider at the top left adjusts the microphone input level, the oscilloscope display at the top shows the input waveform.
+The oscilloscope display at the top shows the input waveform.
 The display below shows the spectrum of the input.
 It may be zoomed in and out by clicking on the pane.
 When zoomed in the display shows about ±50 cents around the current note and